GabeScott/standard-works-vault/General Conference/2002 October - A Voice of Gladness for Our Children.md

 It is this light, the light of the restored gospel—a “voice of gladness”—that parents can help their children come to know.
 The adversary is real, but children can feel the peace and the joy that come as they exercise faith in Jesus Christ.
 Our children will not experience this light unless we teach them the gospel.

-The Lord directed parents to “bring up [their] children in light and truth.”2 He also instructed us to teach our children “to pray, and to walk uprightly before the Lord,”3 and “to understand the doctrine of repentance, faith in Jesus Christ, ... and of baptism and the gift of the Holy Ghost.”4 We help tune their ears, minds, and hearts to recognize “a voice of gladness” and desire to be worthy to obtain eternal joy when we teach the truths of the gospel.
+The Lord directed parents to “bring up \[their\] children in light and truth.”[^2] He also instructed us to teach our children “to pray, and to walk uprightly before the Lord,”[^3] and “to understand the doctrine of repentance, faith in Christ … , and of baptism and the gift of the Holy Ghost.”[^4] We help tune their ears, minds, and hearts to recognize “a voice of gladness” and desire to be worthy to obtain eternal joy when we teach the truths of the gospel.

 This is exemplified in the Book of Mormon.
 Enos’s father taught him “in the nurture and admonition of the Lord.”
-This great blessing caused Enos to proclaim, “Blessed be the name of my God for it.”5 Enos then explains, “The words which I had often heard my father speak concerning eternal life, and the joy of the saints, sunk deep into my heart.”6
+This great blessing caused Enos to proclaim, “Blessed be the name of my God for it.”[^5] Enos then explains, “The words which I had often heard my father speak concerning eternal life, and the joy of the saints, sunk deep into my heart.”[^6]

 A friend shared an experience she had as a small child in a branch of the Church where she was the only child of Primary age.
 Week after week, her mother held home Primary on the same day and at the same time.
 She eagerly anticipated sitting on the sofa with her mother and learning the gospel of Jesus Christ and how to live it.
-Minutes carefully recorded by her mother in a notebook revealed the home Primary meetings always included prayers, songs, and a lesson.
+Minutes carefully recorded by her mother in a notebook revealed that the home Primary meetings always included prayers, songs, and a lesson.

 The desire of this mother’s heart was for her little daughter to develop a testimony of Jesus Christ and to feel the joy of the gospel.
 She provided her daughter with what had been so important to her as a child.
 This little girl, now a woman of faith and covenant, looks back on her childhood with deep appreciation for her mother’s enthusiasm and commitment to teach her of the Savior.
-This mother’s diligence became her daughter’s delight—with an exclamation mark.
+This mother’s diligence became her daughter’s delight—with an exclamation mark!

-Living prophets are clear regarding our sacred duty to teach our children.7 In a letter issued by the First Presidency, we are instructed “to give highest priority to family prayer, family home evening, gospel study and instruction, and wholesome family activities.
-However worthy and appropriate other demands or activities may be, they must not be permitted to displace the divinely-appointed duties that only parents and families can adequately perform.”8
+Living prophets are clear regarding our sacred duty to teach our children.[^7] In a letter issued by the First Presidency, we are instructed “to give highest priority to family prayer, family home evening, gospel study and instruction, and wholesome family activities.
+However worthy and appropriate other demands or activities may be, they must not be permitted to displace the divinely appointed duties that only parents and families can adequately perform.”[^8]

 Yes, life can be fast-paced for parents and is becoming so for children.
 It would be easy to say there is not enough time to fit everything in.
 Looking back at a time that passed all too quickly, I can now see that each day was filled with precious little moments full of opportunity to help our children hear the “voice of gladness” in the gospel.
 Children are always learning from us.
 They are learning what is important by what we choose to do as well as what we choose not to do.
 Casual, infrequent family prayers, scripture study, and family home evenings will not be enough to fortify our children.
 Where will children learn the gospel and standards such as chastity, integrity, and honesty if not at home?
 These values can be reinforced at church, but parents are the most capable and most effective in teaching them to their children.